Todd van der Heyden: Career

 Van der Heyden is also the host of a weekly nationally syndicated radio show "Viewpoints with Todd van der Heyden" which airs on all Bell Media talk radio stations across Canada.
 The show initially launched in October 2011 on CJAD Radio in Montreal.
 The show is also available in podcast form across various platform such as iTunes, Spotify, Google Podcasts, iHeart Radio etc.

 Van der Heyden also frequently acted as a fill-in anchor on CTV’s former morning show Canada AM and occasionally on CTV National News.

 Recognition

-Todd has won three RTNDA awards (Radio and Television News Directors Association) and one CAB award.
+Van der Heyden has won three RTNDA awards (Radio and Television News Directors Association) and one CAB award.